[#390749] Why are there so many similar/identical methods in core classes — Kassym Dorsel <k.dorsel@...>

 /Library/Ruby/Site/1.8/rubygems/command_manager.rb:177 - uninitialized

-constant Gem::Commands::UninstallCommand Exception `Gem::InstallError' =
+constant Gem::Commands::UninstallCommand Exception `Gem::InstallError' at

 /Library/Ruby/Site/1.8/rubygems/uninstaller.rb:73 - gem "rails" is not